What to do if you’ve received a “persistent debt” letter or your card has been suspended

-- Develop a budget.
+- Draw up a budget.
 If you’re struggling to increase the size of your repayments, it’s worth taking a look at your financial activity and expenses to see if there’s anywhere you can save money.
 Any spare cash you can save by changing your daily spending habits can then be put towards repaying your credit card debt.

 What if I can’t afford to increase my repayments?